stmilne/icds_docs/docs/file-system/file-storage.md

 (the output of du is "piped" to [sort][sort]).
 [sort]: https://man7.org/linux/man-pages/man1/sort.1.html

+!!! note "Include hidden files when checking disk usage"
+    `du -sch .[!.]* * | sort -h` shows the size of all files and directories, including hidden ones, and sorts them by size.
+    Useful when large hidden files may be contributing to quota issues.

 ## Quota issues in home

 Many user configuration files and packages are stored by default in `home`.